2021 Application Form Coming Soon!

 - Resume or curriculum vitae (no more than two pages) may substitute for the education and professional experience portions of the application.
 Be sure to include all the information requested on the application.

 A limited number of scholarship awards are available to librarians, archivists, scholars, booksellers, collectors, graduate students, and others.
 All course applicants are eligible to apply.
 A scholarship award provides a tuition waiver for one CalRBS course.
 The recipient is responsible for any other expenses related to the acceptance of the scholarship and attendance at CalRBS.
 Select CalRBS scholarships offer support to help cover the cost of attendance (lodging, airfare, meals, etc.).
+The deadline for scholarship applicants for the 2021 year is Friday, June 5th.

 Since its founding, the CalRBS scholarship fund has received support from the Ahmanson Foundation, the Book Club of California, the Gladys Krieble Delmas Foundation, Golden Legend, Inc., the Institute for Museum & Library Services (IMLS), the Samuel H. Kress Foundation, the William Reese Company, SHARP, the Southern California Chapter of the ABAA, the UCLA Breslauer Professor Fund, the Zamorano Club, the Society of California Archivists (SCA), Kenneth Karmiole, and donors to the CalRBS Annual Fund.